 6.1.
 The fuel characteristics required for the calculation of fuel consumption values shall be taken from Annex B3.

 6.2.
+For Level 1A

 The fuel consumption values shall be calculated from the emissions of hydrocarbons, carbon monoxide, and carbon dioxide using the results of step 6 for criteria emissions and step 7 for CO2 of Table A7/1.

-[6.14.
+For Level 1B

+The fuel efficiency values shall be calculated from the emissions of hydrocarbons, carbon monoxide, and carbon dioxide using the results of step 2 for criteria emissions and step 4a for CO2 of Table A7/1.

+6.14.
+This paragraph is applicable only for Level 1B;

 Calculation of fuel efficiency (FE)

 6.14.1.
 FE = 100/FC